Sandro757/daolibai/README.md

 * "theta": pendulum clockwise angle from vertical (up)
 * "Lp": length of the pendulum(This is already set in the inv_param.mat)

+When you type "cdip_anime.m", you will required to type the speed to draw in the Command Window.
+15 is normal speed.

 ![alt text](https://github.com/syuntoku14/InvertedPendulumAnimationTools/blob/images/cart_pend.JPG)

 After running "cdip_anime", you can save the animation as .avi file by 'save_avi' command.